 - Arrange the sliced bread on top of the butter and brown sugar mixture.

 - In a large mixing bowl combine the eggs, milk, vanilla, cinnamon, ginger, and salt.
 Beat until fully combined.
-Pour the mixtue over the bread in the baking dish.
+Pour the egg and milk mixture over the bread in the prepared baking dish.
 Try to make sure the tops of the bread are soaked as well, you may have to use a spoon to help, and lightly push own the tops of the bread.
 Cover and leave in the fridge overnight or at least 3 hours.

 - To bake the cassarole, remove from the fridge and let it come to room temperature.
-Bake at 350 degrees for 30-45 minutes or until the egg is set and the top is golden brown.
+Before baking, for best results make sure the egg mixture is soaked into the top of the casserole and that the pieces of bread are not dry on the top.
+Bake casserole at 350 degrees for 30-45 minutes or until the egg is set and the top is golden brown.

 One tip, make sure the bread is soaked with the egg evenly at the top.
 You might need to press it down a little just before baking.
 It’s nice to have the casserole a little crisp on the top, but you don’t want it completely dried out.
-You can break the bread into pieces to avoid this problem, more like a bread pudding, but I think it looks more like French toast with the whole slices.
+You can break the bread into 1-inch cubes to avoid this and stir the bread cubes in the custard mixture to avoid this.
+If you do this the cubed bread makes it look more like a bread pudding, but I think it looks more like individual pieces of French toast with the whole slices.

-If there are any leftovers they reheat really easily in the microwave the next day.
+If there are any leftovers of the overnight brioche french toast casserole, they reheat really easily in the microwave the next day.

-With this Easy Overnight French Toast Casserole, life really is a party!
+With this easy French toast casserole recipe, life really is a party!